 Readiness to change

-Trending capabilities of a health risk assessment show progress from one year to the next.
+Trending and reporting capabilities of an HRA show progress from one year to the next.
 Many participants will remain a member of a workforce or health plan population for several years.
-That’s why it’s advantageous to be able to monitor changes in lifestyle habits over time.
-Trending capabilities can include the ability to isolate members of populations that were present from one year to the next (also known as a cohort), or compare two nonconsecutive years of data.
+The ability to monitor changes in lifestyle habits over time can make for real changes in population health.
+Reporting capabilities can include the ability to isolate members of populations that were present from one year to the next, or compare two nonconsecutive years of data.

 Certain features of an HRA are must-have requirements.
 Others are more negotiable.
-For a health risk assessment vendor to be considered, it should:
+For an HRA vendor to be considered, the solution should:

-Scientific and health standards should undergo routine review at least annually by doctorate-level health professionals, with additional periodic review throughout the year.
+Scientific and health standards should undergo routine review at least annually by doctorate-level health professionals, with additional periodic reviews throughout the year.
 Its quality should be confirmed by an independent agency, such as the National Committee for Quality Assurance (NCQA).
 HRAs designed for targeted populations, such as Medicare or Medicaid, should comply with government recommendations and laws pertaining to health risk assessments.

 Medicare HRAs must meet Activities of Daily Living (ADLs), like dressing, feeding, and bathing, and Instrumental Activities of Daily Living (IADLs), like shopping, housekeeping, and laundry.

 Medicaid HRAs must meet the literacy standards set by each state.
 In many states, this means that the assessment must be written at a fourth or sixth grade reading level.
 HRAs for Medicaid populations must also assess social determinants of health, such as what kind of environment you live in and what kind of resources you can access.

 Integration capabilities are a key factor to consider when evaluating HRA vendors for your population health and wellness programs.
 The health data collected by an HRA is critical to building data-driven health and wellness programs, marketing campaigns, and driving key insights that help improve health.